ctucker/angular-snc-training/src/training.md

   * `ng-repeat`: repeat a DOM template for every element in a list
 * Directives allow us to *extend* HTML with custom markup
   * Applied as elements, attributes, CSS classes, or comments
+* Later we'll learn to write our own...

 ---